johncheetham/othelloTk/README.md

  2. Start othelloTk with 'python othelloTk'

- 3. Do edit/preferences and set the engine path to the edax executable.
+ 3. Do Engine/Set Engine Path and set the engine path to the edax executable.
     This is called lEdax-x64 in the edax bin folder (if you are using Linux 64 bit).

- 4. Set opponent to engine (you may need to exit preferences and then go in again).

- 5. Do new game and play against edax.

-The settings will be remembered so you only need do it once.
-When changing the preferences you need to do New Game for them to take effect.
+ 4. Start the game by left clicking to place a black stone.

 This is a work in progress so it will have bugs and minimal features.

 Usage
 -----
 You play black, computer plays white.
-Click on a square to place a black piece.
+Click on a square to place a black stone.
 If you find there are no legal moves then you can pass by right clicking anywhere on the board.